chrischia06/chrischia06.github.io/IntroductionToGitAndWebPages.md

 # Intro to Webpages

-If you're familiar with the basis of HTML (and CSS) you can skip this part
+If you're familiar with the basis of HTML and CSS you can skip this part

 ![htmlsitesyntax](/img/htmlsitesyntax.png)

+Let's break this down.
+HTML is a markup language, in which we wrap content in tags, such as ```<h1> Heading 1 </h1>```

 If you want to learn more about HTML and CSS you can visit Mozilla Developer Network's excellent resources here: https://developer.mozilla.org/en-US/docs/Web/HTML